 Further to the right you can see AZ-179 cutting through the stunning Sedona landscape toward Village of Oak Creek.

 Behind the road you will be treated to staggering views over Bell Rock and Courthouse Butte as pictured above.

 Hike Back Up Sedona View Trail

-Head back onto Sedona View Trail once you’ve soaked up enough of the Airport Mesa vortex site view.
+Head back onto Sedona View Trail once you’ve soaked up enough of the wonderful Airport Mesa vortex site views.

-Walk over the pedestrian crossing next to the parking lot and you will enter a small graveled viewing area.
-It is likely to be busy, but you can find a spot to stand and watch or set up your tripod.
+This graveled area is the Sedona Airport Mesa scenic lookout sunset spot.
+It is likely to be busy but you should be able find a spot to stand and watch or set up your tripod.

-Airport Mesa is enormously popular for a reason during sunset.
+Watching the sunset at Airport Mesa is definitely one of the best things to do in Sedona.
 It is easy to access and it is a beautiful vista as you can see in the photo above.